 3. Employee recruitment

-Where necessary, the Europe PEO will get to recruiting local staff through traditional channels and extensive local networks.
+Where necessary, the Europe PEO will get to recruit local staff through traditional channels and extensive local networks.
 Where a client company already has staff in mind, this step might be skipped.

 4. Employee onboarding